DhevinaTailor/Business-Loan-Default-Prediction-Model/README.md

 8. **Deployment 🚀:** Deploy the trained model to provide real-time or batch predictions, supporting loan approval decisions.

+### Roadmap 🗺️

+Here's a roadmap outlining the project's progress and what to expect in the coming weeks:

+#### Completed Tasks 🎉

+1. **Problem Statement and Stakeholders:** We've defined the problem area, outlined the problem statement, and identified the stakeholders affected by business loan defaults.

+2. **Proposed Data Science Solution:** The proposed solution, from data collection to EDA, is well-documented.
+We've also started the EDA process.

+3. **Dataset Description:** The dataset, sourced from the Small Business Administration (SBA), is described in detail, including a data dictionary for all 27 columns.

+4. **Initial Learnings:** We've shared key learnings up to the EDA stage, highlighting the importance of understanding the data and addressing data cleaning and feature selection.

+#### Upcoming Tasks 📅

+1. **EDA Completion:** We will complete the Exploratory Data Analysis (EDA) phase, gaining deeper insights into the dataset and identifying patterns and relationships.

+2. **Feature Engineering:** After EDA, we will proceed with feature engineering, creating new features and transforming data to enhance our model's predictive power.

+3. **Model Selection and Training:** We will evaluate and select a machine learning algorithm (logistic regression) and train the model using the prepared dataset.

+4. **Model Evaluation:** The trained model will be evaluated for performance using metrics such as accuracy, precision, recall, and F1 score.

+5. **Deployment:** The final step involves deploying the trained model to provide real-time or batch predictions, which will support loan approval decisions.

+Our roadmap ensures that we are making steady progress toward our goal of building a robust business loan default prediction model.
+Stay tuned for updates and further insights as we move forward.

 ### Impact of the Solution 💼

 Implementing an effective loan default prediction model can have a significant impact: